 Which Hawaiian Islands are Best for Backpacking?

 There are four main Hawaiian islands that are best for backpacking.
-These are Oahu, Kauai, Maui and the Big Island
+These are Oahu, Kauai, Maui, and Hawaii’s Big Island.

 Each of the islands is unique and charming in its way.

 Of course, this also means that some of the islands are better for backpacking and while others offer more opportunities for other activities.